-Tommy Anderson is overjoyed to move back to the great state of Michigan to join the DAA team as a School Social Worker.
-For over a decade, Tommy has worked with youth in various settings-- teaching preschool, leading mentoring programs, running a kayak camp, teaching English as a foreign language in Peru, and most recently, leading social work services at a therapeutic day school in Chicago.
+Tommy Anderson is overjoyed to be back in the great state of Michigan and be a part of the DAA and DP team as a School Social Worker for his second year.
+For over a decade, Tommy has worked with youth in various settings - teaching preschool, leading mentoring programs, running a kayak camp, teaching English as a foreign language in Peru, and most recently, leading social work services at a therapeutic day school in Chicago.
 Tommy holds a Bachelors in Social Work from Western Michigan University and a Masters in Social Work from University of Michigan.
-Tommy hopes to use his experience and skills to empower all DAA students to be their best selves, both inside and outside the classroom.
-When he isn't working, Tommy enjoys spending time with his wife and young daughter, biking, kayaking, camping, trying new food, listening to music, and telling cheesy jokes.
+Tommy hopes to use his experience and skills to empower all DAA and DP students to be their best selves, both inside and outside the classroom.
+When he isn't working, Tommy enjoys spending time with his wife and young daughter (and soon to be new baby son), biking, kayaking, camping, trying new food, listening to music, and telling cheesy jokes.

-Charla Davis is thrilled to be joining the Detroit Prep team as a Teaching Associate!
+Charla Davis is thrilled to be a part of the Detroit Prep team for a second year!
 She graduated from the University of Alabama with a BA in Studio Art and double minored in Art History and Philosophy.
 After graduating, she found herself tutoring and mentoring elementary students in Detroit as an AmeriCorps Member and has been in love with the city ever since.
 Charla has worked within a myriad of settings to encourage and educate young people both academically and in the arts, and is excited to continue doing so at DP.
 In her free time she enjoys writing, drawing, telling corny jokes, and singing with her friends and family.

 1st Grade Teacher

-Jackie Gross is thrilled to be joining the Detroit Prep team for the 2017- 2018 school year as a first grade teacher!
+Jackie Gross is thrilled to be a part of the Detroit Prep team for the 2nd year in a row as a first grade teacher!
 She earned her Bachelor’s degree from Michigan State University, majoring in Elementary Education with a concentration in Language Arts, and her Master’s Degree in Urban Education from National Louis University in Illinois.
-For the past five years, she has lived and taught kindergarten in Chicago, but is thrilled to be back home in Detroit!
+Prior to working at Detroit Prep, she lived and taught kindergarten in Chicago for five years, but is thrilled to be back home in Detroit!
 Outside of school, Jackie loves to read, spend time outdoors with her friends and family, and travel with her husband.

-Sarah Paone is one of Detroit Prep's founding teachers.
+Sarah is one of Detroit Prep's founding teachers.
 She earned her BS in Elementary Education in 2011 from Central Michigan University.
 She majored in English Language Arts and double minored in Child Development and Elementary Education.
-She has taught kindergarten for the past 6 years and is beyond excited for a new teaching adventure in Second Grade!
-Currently she is working on her Masters in Educational Leadership from Grand Valley State University.
-When she is not at Detroit Prep you might find her at the gym, browsing books at Barnes&Noble, or spending time with family!
+She has her Masters in Educational Leadership from Grand Valley State University.
+She has taught in kindergarten - 2nd grade classrooms for eight years.
+She is also a member of the Leadership Team.
+Sarah is excited to motivate students to become engaged and excited about their learning experience.
+We are so lucky to have her at Detroit Prep!

 1st Grade Teacher

-Jennifer Swanson is thrilled to join Detroit Prep for a second year as a teaching fellow after spending the last six months as a classroom assistant here.
+Jennifer Swanson is thrilled to be a part of the Detroit Prep crew for a third year as a 1st grade teacher.
 She loves the fast-paced environment at Detroit Prep, the Expeditionary Learning model and, of course, our amazing students and families!
-She has worked in a variety of school settings as an assistant in Pre-kindergarten classrooms and as a middle school teaching fellow at Uncommon Schools in New York City and Breakthrough Collaborative in Pittsburgh.
+She has worked in a variety of school settings as an assistant in Pre-kindergarten classrooms and as a middle school teaching fellow at Uncommon Schools in New York City and Breakthrough Collaborative in Pittsburgh, and was Detroit Prep’s classroom assistant during our first year.
 Jennifer earned her Bachelor’s in Philosophy from the University of Pittsburgh.
-This year, Jennifer is excited to start her journey as a Teach For America corps member and begin working toward her certification in Elementary Education through the University of Michigan.
+Jennifer is excited to continue her journey as a Teach For America corps member and working towards her certification in Elementary Education through the University of Michigan.
 In her free time, Jennifer enjoys reading, hiking, and improv.

 Founding Kindergarten Teacher

-Alex Zepeda is elated to be joining the Detroit Prep family this upcoming school year as a kindergarten teacher.
+Alex Zepeda is elated to be a part of the Detroit Prep family for her second year as a kindergarten teacher.
 She was born to military parents in Okinawa, Japan and spent a good portion of her early childhood moving around the United States.
 Her family settled in Tacoma, Washington where she attended the University of Washington and received a Bachelor's in Early Childhood and Family Studies.
 In 2015, Alex moved to Michigan to teach in Detroit and has been teaching kindergarten with a focus on cultural responsiveness and empathy for the past 2 years.
 Alex enjoys creating, music, and traveling in her free time and truly encompasses these loves in her teaching through exposing her students to new cultures and backgrounds through art, music, and literacy.

 Lewis Butler earned his BS in Economics from Hillsdale College, and his MA in Economics from George Mason University while working at the Mercatus Center, a DC based think tank.
 While there he worked on various topics, including, small business access to capital, midnight regulations, and governmental transparency.
 He has done political consulting and is currently teaching economics at Hillsdale College.
 Outside of economics, he enjoys running, tamales, and consumer technology.